SorenOlegnowicz/spambase/README.md

 ## Description

-Use the Spambase dataset to classify spam.
+Uses simple Baysian analysis to classify spam from the Spambase dataset.
 This data is already parsed down from email to features.

-## Objectives

-### Learning Objectives

-After completing this assignment, you should understand:

-* Simple Bayesian analysis
-* The importance of separating training and test data

-### Performance Objectives

-After completing this assignment, you should be able to:

-* Create a Bayesian classifier
-* Train your classifier
-* Test your classifier

-## Details
+## Assignment Details

 ### Deliverables